anntnt/nextjs-ecommercestore/README.md

 The Ecommerce Store Tropical Snacks is a project where I used Next.js to build a simple full-stack web application.
 This project was later extended into a marketplace in my subsequent project.
 Please check my project, [`nextjs_finalproject_marketplace`](https://github.com/anntnt/nextjs_finalproject_marketplace), for further information.

+- Includes product, cart, checkout, and thank you pages.
+- Cart products are stored using cookies.
+- A database stores product information.
+- Features E2E and unit testing with GitHub Actions for automated code testing.

 ![alt text](./public/products.jpg)

 ## Technologies